goemigo/blog-website/README.md

-# Blog Website with Express.js and EJS
+# Blog Website with Express.js

 This is a [blog website](https://gyokuandante.com/) built with Express.js, EJS templates, and MongoDB for data storage.
 The website allows users to view blog posts, compose new posts, learn about the author, and subscribe to a newsletter.
 It also includes a feature to interact with the Mailchimp API for email subscriptions.